bazqux/bazqux-api/README.md

 * https://www.bazqux.com/reader/api/0
 * https://www.bazqux.com/reader/atom

-Most of the API is supported.
+Most parts of the Google Reader API are supported.
 The only two things missing are starring and tagging (API calls just returns OK but no starred items or tags are created).